Arch Enemy: Blood Dynasty and White-Gluz's departure (2024–present)

-On 31 July 2024, Arch Enemy surprised fans with an unannounced single and music video "Dream Stealer", the first new track since the Deceivers album in 2022.
+On 31 July 2024, Arch Enemy surprised fans with an unannounced single and music video for "Dream Stealer", the first new track since the Deceivers album in 2022.
 On 4 October 2024, the band announced that their twelfth album, Blood Dynasty, would be released on 28 March 2025.
-The album's second single "Liars & Thieves" was debuted on the Rising from the North tour, and released along with an official music video on 17 October.
+The album's second single, "Liars & Thieves", debuted on the Rising from the North tour, and was released with an official music video on 17 October.
 A third single, "Blood Dynasty", was announced on 27 November 2024 with a release scheduled for one week later.

-One week after concluding the Rising from the North tour, Arch Enemy embarked on their Largo Camino Al Inframundo... tour, performing 18 shows across the country of Mexico.
+One week after the Rising from the North tour, Arch Enemy embarked on their Largo Camino Al Inframundo... tour, performing 18 shows across Mexico.
 This was the second tour of the Blood Dynasty album cycle, and the most extensive Mexican tour of their career.

-On 25 November 2024, it was announced that Arch Enemy would be headlining the European Blood Dynasty 2025 Tour in October and November 2025, with support acts Amorphis, Eluveitie and Gatecreeper.
-Ticket sales for this tour began on 27 November 2024.
+On 25 November 2024, it was announced that Arch Enemy would headline the European Blood Dynasty 2025 Tour in October and November 2025, with support acts Amorphis, Eluveitie and Gatecreeper.

-On 18 December 2024, it was announced that Arch Enemy would be headlining the North American Blood Dynasty tour in April and May 2025, with support acts Fit for an Autopsy, BAEST and Thrown into Exile.
-General ticket sales for this tour began on 20 December 2024.
+On 18 December 2024, it was announced that Arch Enemy would headline the North American Blood Dynasty tour in April and May 2025, with support acts Fit for an Autopsy, Baest and Thrown into Exile.
+This tour included an appearance at Milwaukee Metal Fest.

+On 23 November 2025, the band announced the departure of vocalist Alissa White-Gluz.
+On 19 February 2026, Arch Enemy released a new single, "To the Last Breath", introducing Lauren Hart, formerly of Once Human, as their new lead vocalist.
+They are scheduled to tour in 2026.

 Musical style

 Arch Enemy's musical style has been classified as melodic death metal.
-AllMusic critic Steve Huey describes the band's sound as a "blend of progressive and death metal influences."
+AllMusic critic Steve Huey described the band's sound as a "blend of progressive and death metal influences."
 Earlier albums, such as Burning Bridges, while still classified as melodic death metal, are more centered around classic death metal.
 Invisible Oranges described the band's sound as "sort of a watered-down version" of Carcass's 1993 album Heartwork.
-They were heavy influenced by heavy metal bands such as Megadeth, Scorpions, UFO, Black Sabbath, Deep Purple, Death, Morbid Angel and Obituary.